 Maybe it’s because I’ve spent months diving in Anilao, but I’ve seen blue-rings there at quite a few different reef sites.
 You’ll also be treated to some great mimic octopus action.

 The muck capital of the world is home to plenty of blue-rings near rubble reefs.
 Guides here have a knack for finding wunderpus octopus too!

 You never know where you might see a blue ring, so keep your eyes open in Manado, Raja Ampat, Bali, Dumaguete, Puerto Gallera, Milne Bay, and basically any other popular macro destination in the Indo-Pacific ocean.
+Blue-ringed octopus have even been seen in southern Japan and eastern Australia.
 Feel free to email me the location you’ve seen a blue ring and I’ll add it to the list!